RudraPratap-CodeRunner/youtubeclone/README.md

 Note: Project is not copied.
 Project is running properly at my end.

+Note: Run first backend as backend is connected to frontend.
+Both backend and frontend should run at terminal simaltaneously.

 Video Link : https://www.loom.com/share/3bff7448a8d8493981d2dedeb8243cce
 (please paste the link for recorded video of feature explaination) GitHub Link : https://github.com/RudraPratap-CodeRunner/youtubeclone